ndeadly/MissionControl/README.md

 exefs patches to the `bluetooth` module are provided to enable the pairing of Wii/WiiU and other controllers that makes use of legacy pincode pairing, Xbox Elite 2 Wireless controllers, and to relax device class checks added on newer firmwares to also allow devices identifying as keyboard or joystick to be connected.

 exefs patches to the `btm` module have been added to skip over calls to `nn::bluetooth::hal::CloseHidConnection` when a controller fails to respond correctly to the broadcom vendor command sent by `nn::bluetooth::hal::SetTsi`.
 This prevents all affected controllers from being disconnected immediately after connection, and eliminates the need to manually flag certain controllers with a `settsi_disable.flag` file.

+exefs patches to the `hid` module are used to unlock native button remapping (HOS 10.0.0+) for officially licensed 3rd party Pro Controllers.

 The `btm` service is now also MITM'd, allowing for faking controller names on the fly while retaining the original names in the pairing database.